OSI-SAF-tools/conc_edgefilter/README.md

 the measurement over open water.

 conc_edgefilter.py takes the sea ice-concentration and -edge OSI SAF products and produces a filtered sea ice-concentration product.
-The ice concentration set to zero where the sea ice edge product indicates no ice or very open ice (i.e. where the flag_values variable is 1).
+The ice concentration is set to zero where the sea ice edge product indicates no ice or very open ice (i.e. where the flag_values variable is 1).

 ### Limitations